monikaheinzl/Hopfield-basecaller/README.md

 $ sh train_Hopfield.sh
 ```
 ##### Architecture C:
-It differs from Architecture by not using the modern Hopfield networks as a decoder but the CTC algorithm and can be run by
+It differs from architecture B by not using the modern Hopfield networks as a decoder but the CTC algorithm and can be run by

 ```angular2
 $ sh train_Hopfield_CTC.sh